Subscribe to our mailing list

 • Wet washcloth…I always keep one close by when I’m painting anything in case of drips, or splatters

 The best part about this entire list, is that I didn’t have to buy ANYTHING for this project, and you probably won’t have to either!
-I had everything on hand, and I think in total, I probably used less than one cup of the white paint, since it was diluted equally with the water.
+I had everything on hand, and I think in total, I probably used less than two cups of the white paint, since it was diluted equally with the water.
 Here’s the before…

 Step 1: